ClimateIQA: A New Dataset and Benchmark to Advance Vision-Language Models in Meteorology Anomalies Analysis: Preliminary Investigation of VLM Capabilities on Meteorological Heatmaps

 The results varied across experiments.
-In Experiment 1, GPT-4-Vision struggled with direct identification of red regions, inaccurately marking locations such as "Across central Asia".
-Experiment 2 showed improvement with correct identifications, though responses were incomplete and the recall rate was just 5\%.
-Experiment 3, the grid-based approach, better-captured details like patches but had inconsistent performance across different images, with an average accuracy of 7\%.
-Experiment 4, using segmented and combined analysis, produced the most accurate results, successfully identifying sub-image colors and providing more complete interpretations, though it still exhibited geographical inaccuracies.
+In Experiment 1, GPT-4o struggled with direct identification of red regions, inaccurately marking locations such as "East of Indian Ocean".
+Experiment 2 showed improvement with correct identifications, though responses were incomplete and the recall rate was just 15\%.
+Experiment 3, the grid-based approach, better-captured details like patches but had inconsistent performance across different images, with an average accuracy of 18\%.
+Experiment 4 utilized a segmented and combined analysis approach, yielding the most accurate results among our trials.
+The model successfully identified sub-image colors and provided more detailed interpretations, including specific geographic coordinates and thorough annotations.
+Despite these improvements, the responses were still incomplete, with an average recall rate of only 22\%.
+Additionally, similar to Experiment 3, erroneous results occurred when segmented image analysis led to incorrect color judgments.
+The increased number of generated answers correlated with a higher error rate, highlighting a critical area for further enhancement.

-Overall, these experiments highlight areas for improvement in VLMs, particularly in addressing color confusion and enhancing geographical knowledge.
-Despite improvements in image segmentation and combined analysis, further refinements are necessary for more accurate and reliable performance in identifying and localizing colored regions in images.